Schoharie County, New York: Geography

 Much of the southern portion of the county lies within the Catskill Mountains.
-Land rises in both directions quite rapidly from Schoharie Creek in the middle of the county.
+Land rises in both directions quite rapidly east and east of Schoharie Creek in the middle of the county.
 In contrast, the northern part of the county is predominately small hills and valleys.
 More than 75% of the county's population lives in the north, closer to the Mohawk River, the historic transportation route east and west through the state.
 Schoharie Creek is a northward-flowing tributary of the Mohawk River.
 The Schoharie Creek watershed spans an area of approximately 950 sqmi.
 The course of Schoharie Creek includes two reservoir-dam systems.

 The Gilboa Dam and the Schoharie Reservoir are part of the New York City Water Supply System.
 The New York Power Authority operates the Blenheim-Gilboa Dam and its reservoir to produce hydroelectric power.
-The headwaters of the Delaware River are located in the Town of Jefferson.
-Tributaries of the Susquehanna River are located in the Towns of Jefferson and Summit.
+The headwaters of the Delaware River are located in the town of Jefferson.
+Tributaries of the Susquehanna River are located in the towns of Jefferson and Summit.